Standard Model Theory for the FCC-ee Tera-Z stage: Mellin--Barnes meets method of brackets

 which is called the \emph{presolution} of the Feynman integral.

-\paragraph*{Rule D} In the final step, the master formula (\ref{eq:mbbrackets:master}) will be applied to the presolution (\ref{eq:mbbrackets:presolution}).
-Since (\ref{eq:mbbrackets:presolution}) has 15 MB integrals but only 11 brackets, not all integrals can be solved with the master formula.
-It is a matter of choice which MB integrals should remain.
-Out of the ${15\choose11} = 1365$ possibilities, 868 lead to a singular matrix $A$ in (\ref{eq:mbbrackets:master}) and must be rejected.
-The remaining 497 choices all lead to possible MB representations.
+\paragraph*{Rule D} In the final step, the master formula (\Eref{eq:mbbrackets:master}) will be applied to the presolution (\Eref{eq:mbbrackets:presolution}).
+Since \Eref{eq:mbbrackets:presolution} has 15 {\mbr} integrals but only 11 brackets, not all integrals can be solved with the master formula.
+It is a matter of choice which {\mbr} integrals should remain.
+Out of the ${15\choose11} = 1365$ possibilities, 868 lead to a singular matrix $A$ in \Eref{eq:mbbrackets:master} and must be rejected.
+The remaining 497 choices all lead to possible {\mbr} representations.

 Let us arrange the integration variables for which we want to apply the master formula into a vector $\vec z_1$ and the remaining ones into a vector $\vec z_2$.
 With these definitions, the master formula reads